Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Washington and its opponents have combined to score more than 49 points in four of six games this season.
+- Washington has combined with its opponents to score more than 49 points in four of six games this season.

-- The two teams combine to average 46.7 points per game, 2.3 less than the over/under in this contest.
+- Sunday's total is 2.3 points higher than the combined 46.7 PPG average of the two teams.

-- This contest's over/under is 4.7 points lower than the 53.7 these two squads combine to give up per game in 2020.
+- The 53.7 points per game these two squads have allowed their opponents to score this season are 4.7 more than the 49 over/under in this contest.

-- The average total in Packers games this season is 48.2, 0.8 points fewer than Sunday's total of 49.
+- Packers games have an average total of 48.2 points this season, 0.8 fewer than Sunday's over/under.

-- In 2020, games involving the Football Team have averaged a total of 46.3 points, 2.7 fewer than this game's set over/under.
+- The 49 total in this game is 2.7 points higher than the 46.3 average total in Football Team games this season.

 Packers stats and trends

-- The Packers have turned the ball over five times this season, two fewer than the Football Team have forced (7).
+- The Packers have five giveaways this season, while the Football Team have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with Washington.